talnoznisky/merkle-presentation/slides/slide8.md

 Built and deployed new application and UI in two months

-- Pre/post analysis demonstrates tremendous mobile retention and clickthrough improvements
+- Pre/post analysis demonstrates improved mobile retention and clickthrough improvements

 - New features developed in dark mode, deployed in daily builds, and toggled for testing with Target